What it Means to Have a Certified Comprehensive Stroke Center in Your Community

 Stony Brook University Hospital is the only institution on Long Island using the Apollo® procedure, a minimally invasive intervention for intracranial hemorrhage that can extract blood from the brain using a tiny hole in the skull to relieve pressure in a matter of minutes with very little trauma to the surrounding brain.

 For aneurysms, our treatments include open surgery, such as clipping, which involves placing a clamp on the neck of the aneurysm and also minimally invasive endovascular treatments such as coiling.
 During coiling the surgeon advances a catheter (long, thin tube) through blood vessels to the site of the aneurysm.
 Once in place, coils are injected through the catheter and into the aneurysm, blocking blood flow.
 We also use minimally invasive methods to inject clot-dissolving drugs or place instruments, such as stents, stent grafts, and embolic agents.
 Our expertise with less invasive treatments allows for shorter stays and more efficient treatment.

 Awards and Accreditations

-- We are a public health-certified stroke center and one of only two Joint Commission (JCAHO)-Certified Primary Stroke Centers in Suffolk County.
-In addition, we are the only institution in the county offering endovascular treatment for stroke, 24-hours-a-day, 7 days-a-week.
+- Designated a public health-certified stroke center (2005) and earned one of only two Joint Commission (JCAHO)-Certified Primary Stroke Centers in Suffolk County (2004)

-- Stony Brook received the Silver Plus Achievement Award from the American Stroke Association for the "Get with the Guidelines" Stroke Program in 2009.
+- Recipient of Silver Plus Achievement Award from the American Stroke Association for the "Get with the Guidelines" Stroke Program (2009)

-- Stony Brook received the Bronze Award from the American Stroke Association for the "Get with the Guidelines" Stroke Program in 2008.
+- Recipient of Bronze Award from the American Stroke Association for the "Get with the Guidelines" Stroke Program (2008)

 Leading the Field